hazelcast/hazelcast/docs/design/sql/16-partition-aware-client.md

 # Other proposed solutions

+## Using a special call to get the partition argument index

 As an alternative it was proposed to add a new client operation to the protocol:
 `returnPartitionAwareKey`.
 The client will send this operation for each new `PreparedStatement` to determine the partition argument index.
 The result will